JulianSchady/JulianSchady.github.io/_portfolio/portfolio-1.md

 ---
 title: "Hedging Autocallable Notes with Deep Reinforcement Learning"
+excerpt: >
-excerpt: "Developed a deep reinforcement learning model using the deep deterministic policy gradient algorithm to delta and gamma hedge auto-callable notes.
-The Loss distribution of the final model had a standard deviation 10% lower than that of the baseline hedging model."
+  Developed a deep reinforcement learning model using the deep deterministic policy gradient algorithm to delta and gamma hedge autocallable notes.
+  The loss distribution of the final model had a standard deviation 10% lower than that of the baseline hedging model.
 collection: portfolio
 date: 2024-04-01
 ---